sevkioruc/docs/docs/intro.md

 # What is Permify?

-[Permify](https://github.com/Permify/permify) is an **open-source authorization service** for creating and maintaining fine-grained authorizations accross your individual applications and services.
+[Permify](https://github.com/Permify/permify) is an **open-source authorization service** for creating and maintaining fine-grained authorizations in your applications.

-Permify converts authorization data as relational tuples into a database you point at.
+Permify stores access control relations on a database you choose and performs authorization checks based on the stored relations.
 We called that database Write Database (WriteDB) and it behaves as a centralized data source for your authorization system.
 You can model your authorization with Permify's DSL - Permify Schema and perform access checks with a single API call anywhere on your stack.
-Access decisions made according to stored relational tuples.

 ![relational-tuples](https://user-images.githubusercontent.com/34595361/186108668-4c6cb98c-e777-472b-bf05-d8760add82d2.png)

-## Permify works best:
+## Use Permify:

 - If you already have an identity/auth solution and want to plug in fine-grained authorization on top of that.
 - If you want to create a unified access control mechanism for individual applications.
+- If you want to make future-proof authorization system and don't want to spend engineering effort for it.
 - If you’re managing authorization for growing micro-service infrastructure.
 - If your authorization logic is cluttering your code base.
 - If your data model is getting too complicated to handle your authorization within the service.